Best Practices to Manage Different Types of Marketo User Roles & Permissions

 All the user roles and permissions can be modified to change the areas of permissions as per the changing requirements of access to the application, except the Standard and Admin User roles.
 Administrators can also create other types of custom roles based on the specific requisitions and organizational structures of any company.

 So, the question is how administrators can assign permissions to roles in Marketo?

 The types of Permissions are tied to the particular types of roles and requirements to access on Marketo application.
-Before you assign permissions to any user roles, you need to consider following factors I your decisions:
+Before you assign permissions to any user roles, you need to consider the following factors in your decisions:

 Things to consider before setting permissions to roles:

 - The “Access” permission can be given to a role when any user just needs to view the programs or occasionally need to make some changes to some parts of the system.

 - Users can simply have the permissions to monitor or see when they are initially learning how to create assets or make changes in any part of the Marketo application.
 Even if they do have the right to make modifications or take any actions to those parts of the application. if any user makes an attempt to access those assets or activities, they will soon be notified with a warning message stating the limited access given to them.

 - If any user role needs access to perform any specific actions such as, “Create” or “Delete”, that user must require the “Access” permission to the specific part of the application where they need to make changes or create an asset.
 Hence, if any user role in your organization needs rights to ‘Edit Campaigns’, they must be given the overall permission to access the ‘Marketing Activities’ parts of the application.

 So, what type of permissions can be given to user roles in your organization?

 Types of permissions Marketo enables administrators to assign to various user rules are: